oktadev/okta-blog/_source/_posts/2019-11-11-graphql-vue.md

 };
 ```

-In the code above, replace `{yourClientId}` with the client ID from your application settings on the Okta website. `{yourOktaDomain}` should be your Okta domain.
+In the code above, replace `{yourClientId}` with the client ID from your application settings created with the Okta CLI. `{yourOktaDomain}` should be your Okta domain.

 The module in `auth.js` defines the `oktaAuth` middleware that queries the authorization bearer token from the HTTP header and verifies it.
 If the token is valid, the `next()` function is called to continue processing the request.
 When the authentication fails, a 401 code is returned to the client.